 Other Scholarship OpportunitiesIn addition to institutional scholarships, there are some community groups, websites and government agencies that also have funding for study abroad.
 This section will feature links to websites with scholarship information you may also want to investigate.
 Please direct any questions about guidelines for scholarship eligibility to the contact information on the web links listed.

-TnCIS 2020 - Student Travel Grants - TnCIS is pleased to announce a student travel grant for 2020 TnCIS summer study abroad programs.
-This program will award 20-25 students a travel grant of approximately $1800 - $2100.
+TnCIS 2021 - Student Travel Grants - TnCIS is pleased to announce a student travel grant for 2021 TnCIS summer study abroad programs.
+This program will award travel grants of approximately $1800 - $2100.
 Funding of all completed applications from students who qualify for the grant will be considered.
 The grant amount will be applied toward the program fee payment.
 Minimum eligibility and additional qualifications are available on the grant web page and will be updated by August 1st.
 This is a competitive grant for community college students and is funded through a TBR SERS grant.

 The Critical Language Scholarship Program - The Critical Language Scholarship (CLS) Program offers fully-funded summer language institutes for U.S. university students and is sponsored by the U.S. Department of State.
 TnCIS programs do not typically qualify for this program but students looking to gain fluency in supported languages may want to explore this opportunity.